Los Angeles Aqueduct: Route

 The last segment of pipe, known as the Saugus Pipeline, carries water south past Bouquet Canyon, Soledad Canyon and Placerita Canyon in the city of Santa Clarita.
-From there it roughly parallels Sierra Highway before it enters Magazine Canyon towards the Terminal structure and Cascades.
+From there it roughly parallels Sierra Highway before it enters Magazine Canyon near the Terminal structure and Cascades.
 Water from the Terminal structure can then flow to either the Cascade or penstock to the Foothill Power Plant and into the Upper Van Norman Reservoir.

-In addition to the construction in the Northern and Southern sections, improvements were also made to the lined canal between the Alabama Gates and the North Haiwee Reservoir in the Northern Section that consisted of adding 24 in sidewalls to both sides of the canal and the raising of overcrosses.
+In addition to the construction in the Northern and Southern sections, improvements were also made to the lined canal between the Alabama Gates and the North Haiwee Reservoir in the Northern Section that consisted of adding 24 in sidewalls to both sides of the canal and the raising of overcrossings.
 This work increased the capacity of the lined canal from 710 cuft/s to 900 cuft/s cfs.

 Second aqueduct's impact on the water system

 The increased flows provided by the second aqueduct lasted only from 1971 through 1988.
 In 1974 the environmental consequences of the higher exports were first being recognized in the Mono Basin and Owens Valley.
 This was followed by a series of court ordered restrictions imposed on water exports, which resulted in Los Angeles losing water.
 In 2005, the Los Angeles Urban Water Management Report reported that 40–50% of the aqueduct's historical supply is now devoted to ecological resources in Mono and Inyo counties.